rphl-a/linkednotes/content/index.md

 ## The Era of Digital Gardens

-> “A garden is a collection of evolving ideas that aren't strictly organised by their publication date.
+> “A garden is a collection of evolving ideas that aren't strictly organized by their publication date.
 They're inherently exploratory – notes are linked through contextual associations.
 They aren't refined or complete - notes are published as half-finished thoughts that will grow and evolve over time.
 They're less rigid, less performative, and less perfect than the personal websites we're used to seeing.” —[Maggie Appleton, on A Brief History & Ethos of the Digital Garden](https://maggieappleton.com/garden-history)

 With the increasing popularity of note taking tools and their ease of publishing content to the Internet nowadays, I felt that I also need to hop on the digital garden hype train and contribute something for others in the ever-so increasing sprawl of knowledge in the horizon.